wsarrar/CSE360_Team_Project/Code/AddingData/README.md

-# Opens the Load Data screen to allow the user to add more information
+# Opens the Add Data subscreen to provide fields for the user to enter date
+# The data will be added to the table on the main page